I CLASSROOM MANAGEMENT vs. DISCIPLINE

 III THE RAISE RESPONSIBILITY SYSTEM (The discipline system)

-TEACHING THE HIERARCHY
+TEACHING THE LEVELS OF DEVELOPMENT

 The hierarchy engenders a desire to behave responsibly and a desire to put forth effort to learn.
 Students differentiate between internal and external motivation—and learn to rise above inappropriate peer influence.